DieHard073055/encryption-with-metamask/README.md

 ## 🔧 Setup

 Wanna run this bad boy locally?
-Just clone this repo, run `npm install` and then `npm start`.
+Just clone this repo, run `npm install` and then `npm run dev`.
 That's it. 🍻

 ## 🚀 Contribute